 The at-risk-of-poverty rate indicates the percentage of persons living in households where equivalent disposable income is below the at-risk-of-poverty.

 Material deprivation indicates the level of living of the population by the material deprivation rate. or the proportion of materially deprived persons.

 Severe materially deprived persons are those living in household who cannot afford at least four of the nine categories of material deprivation related to assets. living conditions or financial aspects.

 The nine items of material deprivation are:

-- Arrears on mortgage or rent payments, utility bills, hire purchase instalments or other loan payments;
+- Arrears on mortgage or rent utility bills. hire purchase instalments or other loan payments.

 The work intensity of the household is defined as the ratio of the number of months that all household members have been working during the income reference year to the total number of months that could have theoretically worked during the same period (12 months).

-Very low work intensity refers to the situation of persons in the household where no one works, or works very little, meaning that working-age household members work less than 20% of the total number of months they could work during the reference period.
+Very low work intensity refers to the situation of persons in the household where no one works. or works very little. meaning that working-age household members work only 20% or less of the total number of months they can work during the reference period.